yalcinalp/Marketplace-Exchange-Sim/README.md

 ![gi](https://github.com/user-attachments/assets/939d84ae-a394-4752-8dce-c3ac7c191b17)

-- The application dynamically simulates money exchanges between customers and stores in a confined area.
+- The application dynamically simulates money exchanges between customers and stores in a trading area.
 Stores keep stock of a single type of product like food and customers in the area visit several of the stores to buy their needs according to their shopping lists.

 ## Customers: